Main Menu

 Not on View

-DescriptionCore-formed; applied handles and base-knob; applied marvered threads; tooling marks on the exterior just below the rim.
-Amphoriskos.
+DescriptionThis unguent bottle is core-formed (amphoriskos); applied handles and base-knob; applied marvered threads; with tooling marks visible on the exterior just below the rim.
 Blue ground with opaque yellow and opaque turquoise-blue decoration.
-Narrow, outsplayed rim tooled outward from the neck; rather tall cylindrical neck with distinct upward taper; short, obtuse-angled shoulder; narrow, elongated ovoid body; convex pointed bottom; blue spherical base-knob with a rounded end.
+Narrow, outsplayed rim tooled outward from the neck; rather tall cylindrical neck with distinct upward taper; short, obtuse-angled shoulder; narrow, elongated ovoid body; convex pointed bottom; spherical blue base-knob with a rounded end.
 Two vertical blue strap handles extend from the shoulder to the upper part of the neck, rising to just above the rim.
-A marvered opaque yellow thread attached just below the edge of the rim and wound spirally, at first in horizontal lines around the neck and over the shoulder, then tooled below the handles into a carelessly formed, close-set festoon pattern to the lower body, and finally in horizontal lines to the base-knob; a marvered opaque turquoise-blue thread is added at the bottom of the neck and mingles on the body with yellow thread.
+A marvered opaque yellow thread is attached just below the rim and wound spirally—first in horizontal lines around the neck and shoulder, then tooled into a close-set festoon pattern on the body, and finally in horizontal lines to the base-knob.
+A marvered opaque turquoise-blue thread is added at the bottom of the neck and mingles with the yellow thread on the body.

 Published References"Early Egyptian Glass," Toledo Museum of Art Museum News 29, 1917, p.
 352.